apache/submarine/docs/design/storage-implementation.md

 - ML-related metrics such as loss, epoch, etc. (in contrast of system metrics such as CPU/memory usage, etc.)
   - There're different types of ML-related metrics, for Tensorflow/pytorch, they can use tf.events and get visualizations on tensorboard.
   - Or they can use tracking APIs (such as Submarine tracking, mlflow tracking, etc.) to output customized tracking results for non TF/Pytorch workloads.
-- Training jobs of experiment typically generate model artifacts (files) which need perisisted, and both of notebook, model serving needs to load model artifacts from persistent storage.
+- Training jobs of experiment typically generate model artifacts (files) which need persisted, and both of notebook, model serving needs to load model artifacts from persistent storage.
 - There're various of meta information, such as experiment meta, model registry, model serving, notebook, experiment, environment, etc. We need be able to read these meta information back.
 - We also have code for experiment (like training/batch-prediction), notebook (ipynb), and model servings.
 - And notebook/experiments/model-serving need depend on environments (dependencies such as pip, and Docker Images).